Self-guided Sightseeing Tour #2 in Chemnitz, Germany

 Show sight on map

-The Chemnitz industrial museum is an extensive collection from the Saxon industrial history in Chemnitz and belongs to the Saxon Industrial Museum Zweckverband.
-The exhibition is located in a former foundry hall of the former machine tool factory Hermann and Alfred Escher AG.
+The Chemnitz Industrial Museum is an extensive collection of Saxon industrial history in Chemnitz and is part of the Saxon Industrial Museum Association.
+The exhibition is located in a former foundry hall of the former machine tool factory Hermann und Alfred Escher AG.

 Wikipedia: Industriemuseum Chemnitz (DE), Website